-Limited partnerships and limited liability companies which have admissible audits are carried at the underlying audited equity of the investee.
-The financial statements of equity method investees are usually not received sufficiently timely for the Company to apply the equity method at each reporting period.
+Limited partnerships which have admissible audits are carried at the underlying audited equity of the investee.
+The Company nonadmits the entire investment when an admissible audit is not performed.
+The financial statements of limited partnership equity method investees are usually not received in time for the Company to apply the equity method at each reporting period.
 Therefore, the equity pick-up on these investments has been recorded on a one to three-month lag.

-The cost basis of limited partnerships is adjusted for impairments in value deemed to be other-than-temporary, with the difference between cost and carrying value, which approximates fair value, recognized as a realized loss reported in net income.
-The new cost basis of an impaired limited partnership is not adjusted for subsequent increases in the underlying audited equity of the investee.
-The Company nonadmits the entire investment when an admissible audit is not performed.
+The cost basis of limited partnerships and limited liability companies is adjusted for impairments in value deemed to be other-than-temporary, with the difference between cost and carrying value, which approximates fair value, recognized as a realized loss reported in net income.
+The new cost basis of an impaired limited partnership or limited liability company is not adjusted for subsequent increases in the underlying audited equity of the investee

 Dividends and distributions from limited partnerships and limited liability companies, other than those deemed a return of capital, are recorded in net investment income.
 Undistributed earnings are included in unrealized gains and losses and are reflected in surplus, net of deferred taxes.

-Low-Income Housing Tax Credit ("LIHTC") investments, which are included in limited partnerships and other invested assets, are recorded at proportional amortized cost and include remaining unfunded commitments.
+LIHTC investments, which are included in other invested assets, are recorded at proportional amortized cost and include remaining unfunded commitments.
 The carrying value of the investment is amortized into income in proportion to the actual and projected future amounts of tax credits and deductible losses.
 The amortization is recorded through net investment income.